Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 11. Height = .1563"

-After changing the width & height properties the Calendar becomes a small rectangle and you can place it anywhere on the form, at a convenient place.
+After adjusting the Width and Height properties, the Calendar control becomes a small rectangle that you can easily position anywhere on the form, wherever it's most convenient.

 Private Sub Cal1_Click()